ClojureTO/JS-Workshop/README.md

 The function will accept a collection of posts as its parameter.
 It will then check whether the collection is empty.

-When the `posts` are not empty, we'll find ones that contain images, then partition them into groups of three.
+When the `posts` are not empty, we'll partition them into groups of three.
 We'll create a Bootstrap row for each group and pass the posts in the row to the `display-post` function we wrote earlier.

 Note that we're using the `^{:key posts-row}` notation for dynamic collections elements.
 This provides Reagent with a unique identifier for each element to decide when to repaint it efficiently.
 If the key was omitted, then Reagent would repaint all elements whenever any of the elements need repainting.